 - No, remove the files.
 I have saved the files I need

-This is Document Recovery task pane and ideally appears when changes made to your most recent documents are not saved, or Office closes unexpectedly.
+This is the Document Recovery task pane and ideally appears when changes made to your most recent documents are not saved, or Office closes unexpectedly.
 However, even if you have the ‘Auto recovery’ option enabled, and its boxes checked, you can still get this message for no apparent reason.
 Try these fixes to solve the problem.

 The Document Recovery task pane contains some recovered files that have not been opened

 If the problem persists, hit the ‘File’ tab choose Info from the list of options displayed and select Manage Versions>Delete Unsaved Document.
-Here, also click on ‘Recover Unsaved Documents’ and in the Open dialog that appears, right click on the .asd files and select Delete.
+Here, also click on ‘Recover Unsaved Documents’ and in the Open dialog that appears, right-click on the .asd files and select Delete.

 If the abovementioned solutions fail, try going to C:\Users\[User Name]\AppData]\Local\Microsoft\Office\UnsavedFiles and delete the .asd files from that folder.

 If the AppData folder is not visible to you in the prescribed location, click on Options on the View tab of the ribbon and then on the View tab in the dialog that appears and select the item “Show hidden files, folders, and drives”.